WordPress vs. WP Engine Dispute Timeline

 DHH acknowledges Mullenweg's removal of the controversial blog post, expressing approval of this decision.
 He publicly shares advice previously given in private, suggesting two key steps to resolve the conflict: returning the ACF plugin repository and abandoning the demand for a share of WP Engine's revenues.
 DHH emphasizes that open-source contributions should be voluntary and that while preventing trademark confusion is valid, it shouldn't require a paid license.
 This response offers a potential roadmap for de-escalation and highlights the ongoing debate about open-source business models and trademark issues in the WordPress ecosystem.

-Plugin Takeover Causes Issues
+See Context→ Plugin Takeover

 ACF plugin takeover causes widespread site issues